 Launched in 2012, the Raspberry Pi is a single-board computer the size of a credit-card.
-It has just enough grunt to power a range of applications, and it’s cheap and versatile.
+Despite its compact size, it has just enough grunt to power a range of applications, and on top of that, it’s cheap and versatile too.
 Learning about computer science has never been more accessible or affordable.

 Integral to its back-to-basics charm is that it doesn’t come packaged in a fancy case.
 It’s just a circuit board with soldered components and ports.

 For this reason, one of the first projects people begin with their new computer is not to plug it in and switch it on.
 Instead, they design or search for a custom Raspberry Pi 3 case to 3D print.
-We’ve scoured the web for the best ideas to share with you.
+To help you find a nice home for your Pi, we’ve scoured the web for the best ideas to share with you.

 Some will also fit an Asus Tinker Board, since that has the exact same form factor, but these tend to run quite hot so consider an integrated cooling solution where you can.

 That’s no moon.
 That’s a media center for your pop culture entertainment cave.
 This is a large Raspberry Pi 3 case to 3D print in four parts, but it should be very simple to assemble.
 There’s also room at the top to mount a cooling fan.
 With a bit of post-processing, the end result would impress even Lord Vader himself.

 For those folks who are bummed that they couldn’t find an NES Classic Edition (and there are many), there is a viable alternative.
 Find a Raspberry Pi 3 case to 3D print in the shape of a NES, then install a games emulator like RetroPie.
 It really is that easy, and costs a fraction of money and aggravation it would take to find the official version.
 This isn’t a sermon, merely a pro tip to bypass scalpers who are capitalizing on supply shortages.
 Also, who could resist the chance to personalize their new NES with custom colors?